himanshu6980/HomeAutomation/README.md

- A Android Application to control Home Appliances using Raspberry Pi.
+Simple  Android Application to control Home Appliances using Raspberry